ANATG 502 |

 See More |

 This course is the third and final course in the core sciences, addressing basic biomechanical principles and their application to occupational therapy intervention relative to static and dynamic movement, force analysis and its implications on functional movement and activity.
 The structure and function of joints, connective tissues, and muscles are addressed, along with the recognition, assessment, and description of normal and abnormal movement.
-The development of skills necessary to accurately measure and assess joint range of motion and muscle strength, and the influence of task and pathology on function of the musculoskeletal system is emphasized.
+Workplace ergonomics and rehabilitation principles will be introduced, along with the influence of pathology on function of the musculoskeletal system.

 Prerequisites: ANATG 502 Anatomy